Denver Law Review

 The Denver Law Review is a law journal published by the students of the University of Denver Sturm College of Law.
 It was established in 1923 as the Denver Bar Association Record.
 In 1928, the journal was renamed Dicta and in 1968 it was renamed Denver Law Center Journal.
 The journal changed its name to Denver University Law Review in 1985.
 It adopted its current name in 2015.
 The College of Law began co-publishing the law review in 1949 and became the sole publisher in 1966.
+The Denver Law Review has proudly featured distinguished authors such as U.S. Supreme Court Justices Sandra Day O'Connor, William O. Douglas, and Byron White, noted constitutional law scholar Erwin Chemerinsky, and consumer advocate Ralph Nader.

-The journal publishes four issues per year, constituting approximately 1,000 pages of content.
-The review also hosts an online supplement featuring online symposia, previews of forthcoming articles, and student-written summaries of recent cases from the Tenth Circuit Court of Appeals.
+The Denver Law Review publishes four issues in its print version each year.
+The Denver Law Review Forum is the online supplement to the Denver Law Review, which publishes shorter, more timely pieces as well as podcasts.

 Candidacy

 Like many law schools' law reviews and journals, first-year day and first and second-year night students may attempt to "write on" to the Denver University Law Review during its sole spring candidacy period.
 Traditional students must complete candidacy at the end of first year finals.
 Transfer students may attempt to write on immediately before the fall semester.
 Students who successfully join the law review have publication opportunities and take part in the law review's editing and publication process.
 Candidacy consists of a written case comment, a written leadership exercise, and a Bluebook editing exercise.